Plant Safari Salvia in the South African Fynbos -- Part 1

 The South African plant biodiversity figures are a statistical stunner.
 They can leave you feeling dazed, especially when you consider the health-giving possibilities of many of these plants.
 A 2012 study, published in the journal BMC Complementary and Alternative Medicine, reports that 3,000 of South Africa's native plant species are used as medicines in that country.
 The study focuses on the uses of various fynbos plants, including S. africana lutea, for treating microbial infections, including MRSA and tuberculosis.

-The Zandvlei Trust, which manages one of the Western Cape's many nature preserves, notes that up to 80 percent of the nation's population consults these traditional healers along with Western-style doctors.
+The Zandvlei Trust, which manages one of the Western Cape's many nature preserves, notes that up to 80 percent of the nation's population "rely on herbal medicines for healthcare."
 Consequently, Western medical research is scurrying to explore the possibilities of these plants, especially for treating chronic illnesses.

 Floristic Regions and Mediterranean Climates